Roman naming conventions: Origin and development

 As in other cultures, the early peoples of Italy probably used a single name, which later developed into the praenomen.
-Marcus Terentius Varro wrote that the earliest Italians used simple names.
+Varro wrote that the earliest Italians used simple names.
 Names of this type could be honorific or aspirational, or might refer to deities, physical peculiarities, or circumstances of birth.
 In this early period, the number of personal names must have been quite large; however, with the development of additional names, the number in widespread use dwindled.
-By the early Republic, about three dozen Latin praenomina remained in use, some of which were already rare; about eighteen were used by the patricians.
-Barely a dozen praenomina remained in general use under the Empire, although aristocratic families sometimes revived older praenomina, or created new ones from cognomina.
+By the early Republic, about three dozen Latin praenomina remained in use, some of which were already rare; about 18 were used by the patricians.
+Barely a dozen praenomina remained in general use under the Empire, although aristocratic families sometimes revived older praenomina, or created new praenomina out of cognomina.

 The development of the nomen as the second element of the Italic name cannot be attributed to a specific period or culture.
 From the earliest period it was common to both the Indo-European speaking Italic peoples and the Etruscans.
 The historian Livy relates the adoption of Silvius as a nomen by the kings of Alba Longa in honour of their ancestor, Silvius.
 (Note: Livy refers to this as a cognomen, or "surname", which in later Roman practice was the third element of the Roman tria nomina; but it must be remembered that the word nomen simply means "name", and before the adoption of a second name, this is how the praenomen would have been called; thus, the first surnames adopted would have been known as cognomina before their gradually-increasing importance caused the word nomen to refer to them, while the original personal name became known as the praenomen, or "forename".)
 As part of Rome's foundation myth, this statement cannot be regarded as historical fact, but it does indicate the antiquity of the period to which the Romans themselves ascribed the adoption of hereditary surnames.
-(Note: Although a few individuals mentioned in relation to the period of and before Rome's legendary foundation in the eighth century BC are known by only a single name, it is equally difficult to discern which of these represent actual historical figures, and if so, whether their names were accurately remembered by the historians who recorded these myths centuries later.
-Romulus and Remus, together with their foster-father, the herdsman Faustulus, are among those easily remembered; but even supposing that Romulus and Remus are the names of historical persons, they belonged, in theory, to the royal house of the Silvii; or they might have borne no surname because they were said to have been fathered by Mars himself.
+(Note: Although a few individuals mentioned in relation to the period of and before Rome's legendary foundation in the 8th century BC are known by only a single name, it is equally difficult to discern which of these represent actual historical figures, and if so, whether their names were accurately remembered by the historians who recorded these myths centuries later.
+Romulus and Remus, together with their foster-father, the herdsman Faustulus, are among those easily remembered; but even supposing that Romulus and Remus are the names of historical persons, at least in theory they belonged to the royal house of the Silvii; or altrenately they might have been thought to have had no surname at all, because they were said to have been fathered by Mars himself.
 Meanwhile, Faustulus may represent a mythical personage interjected into Rome's foundation legend; although it may be noted that his name is a diminutive of the Latin praenomen Faustus.
 Almost all other persons mentioned as part of the traditions surrounding Romulus as the first King of Rome have both praenomen and nomen.)